nasa-jpl/stellar/README.md

 # Stellar

-A CSS, HTML, and JavaScript implementation of the Stellar design system.
+A CSS implementation of the Stellar design system for spacecraft operations tools.
 See the [live demo here][stellar-example].

 ## Install